Brooklyn Immersionists: Activities and cultural role

+Neighborhood-centered renaissance

+An urban ecosystem consisting of dilapidated industry and a weed-strewn, rewilding waterfront influenced the creative community.
+Ando Arike describes a bucolic atmosphere in the Williamsburg Observer:

 "The intoxicating vapors wafting from that spice warehouse on Berry Street.
 Sunbathing and picnicking on the piers which were quickly collapsing into the East River.
 Swimming in the river at night, with Manhattan’s lights spread out before us like strange constellations.
 Time seemed to flow a little more slowly here, the sky was broader, and the breeze often smelled of the sea."